By DONOVAN HARRELL

 Senate Council President Chris Bonneau told Faculty Assembly at its Nov.
 27 meeting that Larry Feick, interim president at the Bradford and Titusville campuses, had met with faculty and staff to “let them know their options, severance, if applicable, and future benefits.
 This was done to get faculty and staff as much time as possible for plan even though the changes will not take effect until the fall semester 2020.”

-All the tenured faculty have the open to stay with the University, if they want, Bonneau said.
+All the tenured faculty have the opportunity to stay with the University, if they want, Bonneau said.
 “For the full-time NTS faculty, some will be staying and others may be moving to other campuses, if there's a need and mutual interests.”

 Other will be given severance, he said, although it’s not clear yet what those severance packages will include.